HND Illustration

 What will I learn?

-In year one you will study:
+In year one of HND Illustration, you'll study:

 - Mixed media

-In year two you will study:
+In year two you'll study:

 - Animation: An intro